 As humans, social interaction is essential to every aspect of our health.
 Making time for social chat with colleagues helps to increase rapport, reduce feelings of isolation and helps keep the brain healthy.

-- Make use of the diary calendar to identify busy and free times during the working day and ensure that colleagues have access to this to enable them to know when best to contact you.
+- Make use of the diary to identify busy and free times during the working day and ensure that colleagues have access to this to enable them to know when best to contact you

-- Managers and colleagues will be less able to see as easily if you are struggling, so make sure to flag for help when you need it
+- Managers and colleagues will be less able to see as easily if you are struggling, so make sure you flag for help when you need it